 A mobile access control system enables business IT admins and homeowners alike to check system status remotely, manage settings on the go, get alerts for specific events, and open and close doors from any location using only a smartphone.

 What your keyless access system is made of

 A complete keyless access system is not limited to just the door lock.
 Modern systems like Kisi have integrations with all sorts of helpful tools that you can add to the base system.

 Major components of any access control system, wireless or not, include door readers, system state controllers, sensors, and detectors such as smoke, fire, and motion sensors.
 A smart mobile access control system will also feature equipment such as routers, modems, and/or wireless devices that enable remote connection to your system.

-An automated keyless entry system can be fully integrated with your home automation system, which in turn means you will have various connectors and additional sensors used to lock or unlock doors and windows from anywhere in your home.
+An automated keyless entry system can be fully integrated with your home automation system, which in turn means you’ll have various connectors and additional sensors to lock or unlock doors and windows from anywhere in your home.

-You can also program an integrated home automation keyless entry system to perform various additional tasks like switching lamps on and off, starting and stopping air conditioning, turning on a TV set in evenings when you are not at home providing additional security measures against burglary, etc. Thus, your keyless access system will comprise appliances that are usually not considered components of an access control system.
+You can also program an integrated home automation keyless entry system to perform various additional tasks, like switching lamps on and off, starting and stopping air conditioning, or turning on a TV set in the evenings when you aren’t home, providing additional security measures against home intrusions.
+Thus, your keyless access system will comprise of appliances that are usually not considered components of an access control system.

 A key card access control system or a fob access system is passive by nature, remaining inactive until it is prompted to read the credentials of someone attempting to gain access.
-However, these types of keyless access systems can sometimes be combined with a sort of alarm that is triggered by an active sensor but they are active by design.
+However, these types of keyless access systems can sometimes be combined with an alarm that is triggered by an active sensor constantly monitoring the room, like a motion detector.

-In contrast, a mobile access control system provides functionality to check, manage, and operate door and windows locks remotely and on the go.
-One would argue that you need Internet connection to do so.
-Well, there are mobile systems that use other means of communication, and, with your main control panel placed indoors and secured by a power backup system, you get uninterrupted connection and system alerts you rely on for your security.
+Well, there are mobile systems that use other means of communication, and with your main control panel placed indoors and secured by a power backup system, you’ll get the uninterrupted connection and system alerts you rely on for your security.